A new launch pad is under construction along the Space Coast.

-You can watch the launch LIVE on the FOX 35 News App.
+You can watch the launch live when it happens by downloading the FOX 35 News App.